 4. Diagnostic Analytics

-Without insight into the probable cause of problems, businesses would be flying blind.
-Isn’t it?
+Without insight into the probable cause of problems, businesses would be flying blind, wouldn’t they?

 This is where the diagnostic method of analytics is used.
 It helps businesses troubleshoot areas of concern before they turn into big problems.
 It offers ways to quickly spot emerging opportunities and improve supply chain efficiency and effectiveness.